These Medical Studies are Open Right Now — Some Pay Over $1,000

 These clinical trials are open right now…

-If you’ve never had a migraine, be glad you can just take my word for it: They're really, really bad.
+If you’ve never had a migraine, be glad!
+You can just take my word for it – they are really, really bad.

-Local research studies may offer payment/compensation up to $1,150 (learn more here).
-These studies help doctors discover better ways to treat — and hopefully eliminate — migraines.
+Research studies such as these help doctors discover better ways to treat – and hopefully eliminate – migraines

 Yes, you could get paid to nap: Jillian Shea, a Penny Hoarder contributor, earned $12,000 from two sleep studies in Boston.

 The first step is filling out surveys with information about your sleep patterns and overall health.
 If you qualify, you’ll be required to complete both physical and psychological exams — and then it’s time to get down to snoozing, er, business.

 Though it might sound like a perfect gig, Shea notes “it’s not all comfy pillows and sweet dreams,” and cites challenges including isolation, unusual positions and needles or other medical devices.

 Interested in sleeping on the job?
 Follow this link to find sleep facilities near you.